Advocating for employee financial literacy through workshops and curated training.

 Casey has her BA with a Major in Sociology and a Minor in Public and Community Service from Providence College and her Masters in Public Administration specializing in Finance from NYU.
 She spent the early part of her career working at Citibank trading currencies, and Barclays Bank PLC trading Structured Credit Products and founded Wealthology in 2014 when she realized, despite spending the past 15 years studying, structuring and trading sophisticated financial products, she had never received one hour of training on how to manage her own personal finances.

-In addition to her corporate training work, she consults for a Registered Investment Advisor, teaches financial literacy games to at-risk teens at a local Crisis Center, advises a digital insurance company on educational content and sits on the board for The Center for Continuing Education in her community.
+In addition to her corporate training work, she consults for a Registered Investment Advisor, teaches financial literacy games to at-risk teens at a local Crisis Center, advises a digital insurance company on educational content and sits on the boards for The Center for Continuing Education and the Larchmont Public Library in her community.

-Casey has spoken at corporations such as: Viacom, PURE Insurance, Boston Consulting Group, Elloqui, Life Labs Learning and BrandPie as well as many schools including Yale University and Columbia Business School.
+Casey has spoken at corporations such as: Viacom, PURE Insurance, Capital One Bank, Boston Consulting Group, Elloqui, Life Labs Learning and BrandPie as well as many schools including Yale University and Columbia Business School.

 She believes spending one hour learning the basics of financial literacy when you are young can be life changing to the tune of millions of dollars.